 Decision CA04 Original 2010 decision ABAA causal relationship Under ABAA, where possible, cost and asset allocators used to allocate costs to regulated activities must be based on current 'causal relationships'. approach and proxy allocators Where this is not possible, proxy allocators must be used instead.
-See section 3.3 of 2010 EDB-GPB IM reasons paper: Input Methodologies ( Electricity Distribution and Gas Pipeline Services ): Reasons Paper (22 December 2010 ) 2016 amendment We decided to strengthen the wording of the relevant IM determinations to ensure that regulated suppliers that use proxy allocators will explain: why they have used a proxy rather than a causal allocator why they have used a particular quantifiable measure as the proxy allocator See paragraphs 140-155 of 2016 topic paper 3: The future impact of emerging technologies in the energy sector: Input methodologies review decisions: Topic paper 3: The future impact of emerging technologies in the energy sector (20 December 2016).
-This decision applies EDB/GDB/GTB to the following sectors:
+See section 3.3 of 2010 EDB-GPB IM reasons paper: Input Methodologies (Electricity Distribution and Gas Pipeline Services): Reasons Paper (22 December 2010) .
+2016 amendment We decided to strengthen the wording of the relevant IM determinations to ensure that regulated suppliers that use proxy allocators will explain: why they have used a proxy rather than a causal allocator; and why they have used a particular quantifiable measure as the proxy allocator.
+See paragraphs 140-155 of 2016 topic paper 3: The future impact of emerging technologies in the energy sector: Input methodologies review decisions: Topic paper 3: The future impact of emerging technologies in the energy sector (20 December 2016).
+This decision applies to the following sectors: EDB/GDB/GTB.

-Our draft decision is to make an implementation change to IM decision CA04 to require that any proxy allocator must be (a) consistent with similar measures (both within a disclosure year and from year to year); and (b) reasonable.
+Our final decision is to make an implementation change to IM decision CA04 to require that any proxy allocator must be (a) consistent with similar measures (both within a disclosure year and from year to year); and (b) reasonable.
+This confirms our draft decision.

-- 3.3 In respect of both proxy asset allocators and proxy cost allocators, the Fibre IM requires that these are (among other things): - 3.3.1 consistent with similar measures (both within a disclosure year and from year to year); and - 3.3.2 objectively justifiable and demonstrably reasonable.
+3.4 In respect of both proxy asset allocators and proxy cost allocators, the Fibre IM requires that these are (among other things):70